East China University of Political Science and Law

-It has two campuses, one in Songjiang University Town in Songjiang District, and the other in Changning District.
+It has three campuses, one in Songjiang University Town in Songjiang District, one in Changning District, and the other in Putuo District.

 History

 The urban campus is located on the campus of the former St. John's University, an Anglican foundation which was forced to close in the early days of the People's Republic.
 It also has a new campus housing undergraduate students in the Songjiang University Town, adjacent to the Shanghai International Studies University, Donghua University, Shanghai Institute of Foreign Trade, Shanghai University of Engineering Sciences, Shanghai Lixin University of Commerce, and Shanghai Institute of Visual Art.

 ECUPL is one of the few higher education institutions in China specializing in legal education.
 In the field of legal education, ECUPL enjoys unparalleled influence and prestige in Shanghai and greater East China, which is China's most developed geographical division.
 ECUPL's alumni are found in virtually every legal profession and institution in East China, such as law firms, governmental agencies, courts, and educational institutions.

 Founded in 1952 by Wei Wenbo, ECUPL is one of the first group of higher learning institutions of politics and law established by the People's Republic of China and it used to be one of the higher learning institutions of the Ministry of Justice of PRC.
 It is now a university jointly administered by the Ministry of Justice and local government, with the local government enjoying the priority of administration.
 Through the efforts of several generations, ECUPL has gradually developed into a multidisciplinary university of economics, management, finance, foreign languages, etc. with focus on law.